awused/wallpapers/README.md

 `wallpapers daemon`

-Wayland only, starts up a long-running background process in the current Wayland session to manage wallpapers.
+Linux only, starts up a long-running background process in the current X11 or Wayland session to manage wallpapers.
 This is meant to be started up once per session after disabling other wallpaper programs.
+This is unnecessary on X11 and X11 users should prefer `wallpapers random` instead.

+Send the process `SIGUSR1` to change wallpapers and `SIGUSR2` to gracefully shut down after giving time for a new daemon to start.

 ```
 swaybg_command -
-exec_always "killall wallpapers; wallpapers daemon"
+exec "wallpapers daemon &"
 ```

+`pkill -x -H -USR1 wallpapers` will change wallpapers on all monitors.

+`pkill -x -H -USR2 wallpapers; wallpapers daemon &` will gracefully restart it, such as after config changes.

 ### Sync